opensearch-project/documentation-website/_opensearch/rest-api/update-mapping.md

 # Update mapping

-If you want to update an index's type mappings after its creation, you can do so with the update mapping API operation.
+If you want to update an index's mappings after creating the index, you can do so with the update mapping API operation.

 ## Example